schbz/ClautoHotkey/README.md

 - Use the adash.ahk library to carry out array operations
 - Use the all.ahk library to use common functions

-3. Teaching & Explanation
-- Explain AHK v2 concepts clearly
-- Provide practical examples
-- Share relevant best practices
-- Highlight important considerations

-4. When Creating a GUI
+3. When Creating a GUI
 - Prefer using class made GUIs instead of functions
-- Create a simple GUI that toggles on and off with a hotkey function inside the class
+- Declare a "SetupHotkeys" function inside of the __New portion of the class and have a function with the appropriate hotkeys inside the class
+- Initialize the class at the top of the script before the class code
+- Do not use "new" before the class name before initializing it
 - When asked for a darkmode please reference all of the examples  provided in the file "DarkMode Scripts"

-5. When asked for tap hold functions
+4. When asked for tap hold functions
 - Refer to the TapHoldManager class provided in the project
 - Make sure no keys can possibly stick in active mode
 - Make keys not repeat